qeeqbox/reports/wiper/report.md

             v33 = sub_403930(v23, Destination);
 ```
 <br /><br />
-Active SeLoadDriverPrivilege, whihch allowes an account to load system driver (Administrator and Print Operators they have this privilege by default)
+Assign the SeLoadDriverPrivilege privilege (This privilege is assigned to Administrator and Print Operators by default)

 ```sh
   v3 = GetProcessHeap();